 With 282 miles (453 km) separating Venice from the region of Puglia, flying is by far the fastest way to travel.
-Fly out of Venice and land in either Bari, Puglia's capital, or the city of Brindisi within one hour and 30 minutes.
+Fly out of Venice and land in either Bari, Puglia's capital, or the city of Brindisi within 1.5 hours.
 From there, you can either rent a car or take the train to explore the rest of the coast-lined region.

 Duration: 1.5 hours